 Gibraltar’s famed Barbary macaques are originally from Morocco but have been a presence on the rock for centuries and are the only wild monkeys in Europe.

-The monkeys can, and do, open backpacks and bags and run off with whatever they find in there so keep your belongings close and your wits about you!
+The macaques can, and do, open backpacks and bags and run off with whatever they find in there so keep your belongings close and your wits about you!

 The staff in the café are obviously used to this happening and keep brooms behind the counter ready to shoo them out!

-Away from the Upper Rock the monkeys occasionally wander into town – Landport Tunnel behind Casemates Square is a popular spot, and sometimes they’ll take a stroll down Main Street.
+Away from the Upper Rock the macaques occasionally wander into town – Landport Tunnel behind Casemates Square is a popular spot, and sometimes they’ll take a stroll down Main Street.

-If you’re coming to Gibraltar spotting the monkeys will be one of the highlights of your trip and, even though I encounter them fairly regularly, I still love to see them.
+If you’re planning a trip to Gibraltar spotting the macaques will be one of the highlights of your trip and, even though I encounter them fairly regularly, I still love to see them.
 Of course, that might be a different matter if I lived there and had them causing damage to my car or home, which resident friends can testify to!

 I’ve partnered with Get Your Guide to bring you the best things to do in Gibraltar at the best prices.